cgyudistira/cgyudistira.github.io/README.md

 ## 📄 License

-© 2025 Cokorda Gede Yudistira Putra.
+© 2025 &lt;/cgyudistira&gt;.
 All Rights Reserved.

 This website and its contents are proprietary.
 Unauthorized copying, modification, or distribution is prohibited.